MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DatabricksAzure.md

     ![Get Data from Databricks Cloud.](./media/databricksazure/get-data-dbc.png)

 2. Provide the **Server hostname** and **HTTP Path** for your Databricks SQL Warehouse.
-Refer [here](/azure/databricks/integrations/bi/jdbc-odbc-bi#get-server-hostname-port-http-path-and-jdbc-url) for instructions to look up your "Server hostname" and "HTTP Path".
+Refer to [Configure the Databricks ODBC and JDBC drivers](/azure/databricks/integrations/bi/jdbc-odbc-bi) for instructions to look up your "Server hostname" and "HTTP Path".
 Enter this information accordingly.
 You can optionally supply a default catalog and/or database under **Advanced options**.
 Select **OK** to continue.

     ![Specify your Databricks SQL Warehouse.](./media/databricksazure/azdbc-sql-endpoint.png)